 In relation to landscape there is a positive presumption in the promotion of the landscape character, values, sensitivities and views within the plan area.
-The policy and objective in relation to Landscape (UD 7) will result in positive direct impact on population and human health, material assets and the landscape itself.
+The Policy UD9 and Objective UD7 in relation to Landscape will result in positive direct impact on population and human health, material assets and the landscape itself.